The NFL on display this Super Bowl will seem like a crypto-happy league. It’s anything but.

 The money factor is why AEG, the entertainment company that owns Staples Center in Los Angeles, in the fall took $700 million from little-known Singapore-based Crypto.com to place the center under its banner for the next 20 years.
 The Miami Heat made a similar move with its $135 million, 19-year deal with FTX earlier in 2021.

 The Sacramento Kings and Dallas Mavericks accept the currency at their concessions.
-The Golden State Warriors, a crypto leader, has a significant sponsorship deal with FTX, and the NBA itself has made crypto exchange Coinbase its official platform, with various promotions.
+The Golden State Warriors, a crypto leader, have a significant sponsorship deal with FTX, and the NBA itself has made crypto exchange Coinbase its official platform, with various promotions.

 The fear of a public relations disaster is why the NFL has done almost none of that.
 Open your crypto wallet app to buy a pretzel at an NFL game and you might have the salt thrown back in your face.